This page was last updated in July 2022.

-Can I Get A Mortgage With A CCJ In 2021?Getting a mortgage can be hard enough, and a CCJ might seem like a major problem.
+Can I Get A Mortgage With A CCJ In 2022?Getting a mortgage can be hard enough, and a CCJ might seem like a major problem.
 In this article, we discuss whether a mortgage is possible for those with a CCJ.
-We even consider different types of mortgage plans, such as a shared ownership mortgage.
+We even consider different types of mortgage plans, such as a shared ownership mortgage, or a student mortgage.

 Topics that you will find covered on this page